pclank/ClothSim/Readme.md

 ![Screenshot](https://i.imgur.com/1gwuWPi.png)

 ## Summary
-A 3D cloth simulation (currently on the CPU and not optimized).
+A 3D cloth simulation (currently on the CPU and comes with a super fast SIMD implementation).
 It uses classic Verlet integration.
+You can turn off SIMD by commenting out the SIMD define in the ClothMesh.hpp.
+Do NOT do this for a cloth of a high resolution.
+It's too slow.

 ## Getting Started
 Has a single dependency: [cmake](http://www.cmake.org/download/), which is used to generate platform-specific makefiles or project files.
 Start by cloning this repository, making sure to pass the `--recursive` flag to grab all the dependencies.
 If you forgot, then you can `git submodule update --init` instead.